Köchel catalogue: History

-Since Köchel published his original catalogue in 1863 (now referred to as K^{1}), the dating of Mozart's compositions has been subject to constant revision.
-Many more pieces have since been found, re-dated, re-attributed and re-numbered, requiring three revised editions of the catalogue.
-Subsequent editions – especially the third edition (K^{3}) by Alfred Einstein (1937), and the sixth edition (K^{6}) by Franz Giegling, Gerd Sievers, and Alexander Weinmann (1964) – have reflected attempts to arrange the growing list of works in a more accurate chronological order, according to various levels of scholarship.
-Because of the confusing renumbering between versions, the ninth edition (K^{9}) by Neal Zaslaw (2024) abandoned the chronological order: all works in the main body of the catalogue that were included in a previous edition return to the oldest number they were given, and works newly included in the ninth edition were given numbers past 626, all the way to 721.
+From the time Köchel published his original catalogue in 1863 (now referred to as K^{1}), the dating of Mozart's compositions has been subject to constant revision.
+Many more pieces have since been discovered, re-dated, or re-attributed, necessitating multiple revised editions of the catalogue.
+Subsequent editions – especially the third edition (K^{3}) by Alfred Einstein (1937), and the sixth edition (K^{6}) by Franz Giegling, Gerd Sievers, and Alexander Weinmann (1964) – have reflected attempts to arrange the growing list of works in a more accurate chronological order, according to updated scholarship.

-A major shortcoming of K^{1} was that there was no room to expand the strictly sequential numbering in the main catalogue to allow for any new discoveries or further reassessment of existing works.
+However, a major shortcoming of K^{1} was that there was no room to expand the strictly contiguous numbering in the main catalogue to allow for new discoveries or further reassessment of existing works.
+Simply creating a new sequential numbering according to the new chronology would shift most pieces to new numbers, causing confusion.
 For the 1937 edition (K^{3}) Einstein (following the analyses of Théodore de Wyzewa and Georges de St. Foix) reassigned some works from the original K^{1} appendices into the main catalogue by interpolating numbers with a lower-case letter suffix.
 In K^{6} some of these were, per intervening scholarship, returned to re-structured appendices: